 Warning: Major SPOILERS ahead for The Shape of Water

-Guillermo del Toro’s The Shape of Water is a twist on monster movies and fairy tales; we break down what the ending means and how it all ties together.
+Guillermo del Toro’s The Shape of Water is a twist on monster movies and fairy tales; we explain what the ending means and how it all ties together.
 Del Toro has made a name for himself in Hollywood for his wildly creative genre films.
 Though he grew a following with the likes of Blade II and Hellboy, he became a household name thanks to the 2006 dark fantasy film Pan’s Labyrinth.
 Since then, he’s continued to produce dark, evocative works, including Pacific Rim and Crimson Peak, to the delight of his fans.
 Now, his latest feature film is The Shape of Water, which puts a new spin on both monster flicks and fairy tales.

 The Shape of Water follows a mute woman named Elisa (Sally Hawkins) who works as a nighttime janitor at government research facility in 1960s Baltimore.
 One day, Colonel Richard Strickland (Michael Shannon) brings in a new asset, which Elisa discovers is a humanoid creature (Doug Jones).
 With the help of her friends Zelda (Octavia Spencer) and Giles (Richard Jenkins) – as well as some aid from one of the scientists, Dr. Robert Hoffstetler (Michael Stuhlbarg) – Elisa helps the creature escape.
 With Strickland’s superior, General Hoyt (Nick Searcy) putting pressure on him to find the missing asset, Strickland becomes obsessive in his need to locate the creature and those who helped free him.

 Related: The Shape of Water Review